Going Green: Tips for Selling Solar in the New Year

 “Going green” is a phrase we hear a lot these days.
 When it comes to the awesome power of solar energy, in particular, it’s no wonder so many people care about being environmentally friendly.
 By the end of 2016, Americans had installed more than 31 gigawatts of solar electric capacity throughout the U.S., or enough to provide electricity for six million homes, according to a report from Environment America Research & Policy Center.

 As a solar industry professional, how can you develop your business strategy for the New Year and help property owners go green?
-Check out our recommendations for selling solar in 2017:
+Check out our recommendations for selling solar in the new year:

 1. Explain the environmental benefits of solar.